BlockchainLegal/Directory/README.md

 ------------------

-**Below is a prototype data structure for a directory of legal professionals who provide blockchain and distributed ledger related services**
+**Below is a prototype data structure for a directory of legal professionals who provide blockchain and distributed ledger related services** .
+This prototype is inspired (loosely) by GitHub Lawyers list (at: [https://github.com/dpp/lawyersongithub](https://github.com/dpp/lawyersongithub) and [https://github.com/LawyersOnGitHub/lawyersongithub](https://github.com/LawyersOnGitHub/lawyersongithub)) and catalyzed by an idea of [Tiemae Roquerre](https://www.linkedin.com/in/tiemae-roquerre-229ba294) who wondered "why not create a simple directory of lawyers who understand and can advise on blockchain projects/startups/matters/etc?".

 | Name | Link | Status |
 | --- | --- | --- |